 Itay Aviram

-The characteristics of the “Israeli family” have changed, manifesting not only as a fixed and defined nuclear unit, but as many diverse and dynamic familial configurations.
-The project views this growing phenomenon, shared in every ethnicity and built environment in Israel, as the rejuvenation of local traditions and values, and as a mechanism to withstand current social and economic challenges.
+The characteristics of the “Israeli family” have changed, transitioning from a fixed and defined nuclear unit into diverse and dynamic familial configurations.
+The project views this phenomenon, which has been witnessed in every ethnicity and built environment in Israel, as the rejuvenation of local traditions and values as well as a mechanism to withstand current social and economic challenges.

-Despite its prevalence and contributions, the phenomenon is yet to be addressed by the local planning authorities, who follow design paradigms which view the nuclear family apartment as the exclusive building and social unit.
-The proposed project seeks to challenge this approach and view the family, in its broad sense, as a social resource, providing a foundation for a new local residential and architectural urban entity.
+Despite their prevalence and contributions, such changes have yet to be addressed by the local planning authorities, who still follow design paradigms that view the nuclear family apartment as the exclusive building and social unit.
+The proposed project seeks to challenge this approach and view the family more broadly as a social resource that provides a foundation for a new local residential and architectural urban entity.

-Through examination of both traditional residential complexes, suited for extended families, and contemporary local typologies, the project derives principles for designing diverse familial dwellings.
+Through the examination of both traditional residential complexes, which may be suited for extended families, and contemporary local typologies, the project derives principles for designing diverse familial dwellings.

 These principles are implemented in an urban context through a proposed residential complex located in southern Tel Aviv.
-The design forms the residential block as an open urban system, connecting communal amenities and housing, and providing conditions for long term community and occupancy for its varied social groups.
+The design forms the residential block as an open urban system that connects communal amenities and housing and provides conditions for long-term community and occupancy for varied social groups.

 Doreen Abu Nassar

-In the Holy Land, Christianity was born.
-In it there are different regions of Christian significance which attract hundreds of thousands of tourists and worshippers annually from all around the world.
+Different regions of Christian significance exist within the Holy Land that attract hundreds of thousands of tourists and worshippers annually from all around the world.
 Most of these religious sites are managed by international ecclesiastical institutions, which are detached from the local Israeli population in general and the Christian population in particular.

-Christian sites in the state are embody different types of tension: power struggles between the various ecclesiastical institutions that control the holy places; economic interests of various bodies- who see the holy places as a source of income by being a focal points and attractions for worshipper-tourism alongside maintaining their sanctity; and cultural conflicts within the local Christian population, stemming from its complex identity which entails being part of the Arab society, Israeli society and international society at the same time.
+Christian sites in the state embody different types of tension: power struggles between the various ecclesiastical institutions that control the holy places; economic interests of various bodies that seek to maintain the sanctity of the holy places while also seeing them as a source of income because they are focal points and attractions for worshipper-tourism; and cultural conflicts within the local Christian population, stemming from its complex identity that encompasses the Arab, Israeli, and international societies.

-The Christian holy sites are separated from the local space.
-They are distinguished and detached from it at the physical and territorial level, and especially from the self-identification of the local Christian community and its daily life.
-The project reexamines the sacred Christian sites Northwest of the Sea of Galilee and views them as having great potential in creating a Christian-local space which formulates its intersections, activities and places alongside the dynamic border between the free waterfront line and the holy sites’ borders.
+The Christian holy sites are distinguished and detached from the local space at the physical and territorial level.
+These sites are also separate from the local Christian community and its daily life.
+The project reexamines the sacred Christian sites northwest of the Sea of Galilee and views them as having great potential in creating a Christian-local space that formulates its intersections, activities, and places alongside the dynamic border between the free waterfront line and the holy sites’ borders.

 Ofek Raz : Enhanced Reality